-Graduates of the Data Analytics post-diploma certificate will develop the knowledge, skills and aptitude to apply fundamental principles of data analytics.
-Learners will align data with business decision-making processes, creating accurate and meaningful storytelling with actionable insights.
+Graduates of the Data Analytics post-diploma certificate will possess the knowledge, skills, and aptitude to apply fundamental principles of data analytics.
+They will learn to align data into the business decision-making process, creating accurate and meaningful storytelling with actionable insights.
+They will accomplish this using a foundation of data management and ethics.